johnwesleyquintero/wesai-ig/README.md

 ## ⚙️ How It Works

-This application communicates directly with the Google, Stability AI, and Hugging Face APIs from the client-side.
+This application communicates directly with the AI provider APIs from the client-side.

 -   When you enter your API keys, they are saved securely in your browser's `localStorage`.
--   When you submit a prompt, the application sends a `fetch` request to the selected API provider, including your prompt and the corresponding API key.
+-   When you submit a prompt, a unified `generationService` determines the correct provider and sends a `fetch` request, including your prompt and the corresponding API key.
 -   The API returns an image, which is then converted into a data URL and displayed on the page.
--   The smart failover logic provides a seamless experience by automatically retrying with an alternate provider if a quota error is detected.
+-   The smart failover logic is handled within the service, providing a seamless experience by automatically retrying with an alternate provider if a quota error is detected.

 ## 🤝 Contributing